google/applied-machine-learning-intensive/v2/xx_misc/sql/slides.md

 * The query begins with SELECT * instead of SELECT followed by one or more column names.
 Anyone know what SELECT * stands for?
 * SELECT * means SELECT all columns
 * WHERE ID < 1002 is the filter and ID < 1002 is the conditional
-* So, only rows of data that has an Employee ID smaller than 1002 will be selected.
-How many rows would the query results will be?
+* So, only rows of data that have an Employee ID smaller than 1002 will be selected.
+How many rows would the query results be?

 # Filtering